breatheco-de/content/src/content/lesson/intro-to-4geeks.md

 Please make sure you understand how the academy works:

 1. **Platform:** 4Geeks.com, The Syllabus (learn how to follow it), GeekPal, GeekForce, the lessons, exercises, projects, and assets.
 2. **The people:** We are more than five thousand people now!
-Leaders, Mentors, the Alumni and Students, we are here to help, and we are here to stay.
+Leaders, Mentors, Alumni, and Students, we are here to help, and we are here to stay.
 Network, make friends -- take advantage!
 3. **The community:** Communities are not one way, they just don't work like that to the events, support other students, give first and you will receive later.
 Slack, GeekTalks, Workshops, Group Studies.